damnkrishna/AI-driven-WAF/README.md

 * Dashboard integration (Flask + Chart.js, or ELK stack).
 * Feedback loop to retrain ML model using analyst-labeled data.
 * Dockerized deployment for lab simulation.
+* adding more iot devices their data set and stuff

 ---